Skip links

 5. Maintenance Stage – It takes work to maintain change.
 In maintenance, many people relapse to earlier stages (which is normal) and then learn just how much energy maintaining change requires over time.

-It is the role of the meeting to facilitate these changes.
+The role of the meeting is to facilitate these changes.

 What to Expect at a SMART Recovery Meeting?